Confluence Tables

 In edit mode (the Confluence editor UI), the macro may not render changes you make inside the body.
 This is a known limitation of the Cloud editor.
 You can preview how it will appear by opening the macro preview panel before publishing.

-Once published—or when configuring the macro settings in view mode—the table behaves fully: sorting, filtering, formatting all work as expected.
+Once published—or when configuring the macro settings in view mode—the table behaves fully: sorting, filtering, and formatting all work as expected.

 Why use it?